wgao19/anyhowly-rocks/content/how-I-ended-up-climbing-in-sydney/index.md

   - climb
 ---

-Also known as

-## A three-step guide on how to boot start your trip in a climbing gym 😂
+Also known as **a three-step guide on how to boot start your trip in a climbing gym**.

 ### Step 1: You know there is such a gym